 The program currently has 89 students, who are taught and mentored by leading experts at two of the foremost computer science and biomedical research institutions in the world.
 Students receive interdisciplinary training from 44 core faculty and 61 affiliated faculty, representing over 30 departments and centers in the universities.

-Interested in joining the Joint CMU-Pitt PhD Program in the fall of 2018?
+Interested in joining the Joint CMU-Pitt Ph.D.
+Program in the Fall of 2022?
 Students apply using the online admissions site of the Carnegie Mellon School of Computer Science.

-The application website for our graduate program is now open, and it is ready to receive your application prior to the deadlines in December.
-We encourage applications by the early deadline of December 1st, 2017.
-However, applications will be accepted until December 15, 2017, to allow the inclusion of all required information.
+The application website for our graduate program will open on September 7th, 2021.
+Applications will be accepted until December 9th, 2021 (11:59 AM, EST), to allow the inclusion of all required information.
 Please contact the CPCB Program administrators with any questions or about any difficulties with assembling your application, as incomplete applications cannot be evaluated.
 Please complete and submit the online application, as well as your supplemental materials, by the deadline.
-Applications are reviewed by our Admissions Committee as they become complete (i.e. receipt of all recommendation letters, transcript(s), GRE General and if required, TOEFL score reports, resume and personal statement).
+Applications are reviewed by our Admissions Committee as they become complete (i.e. receipt of all recommendation letters, transcript(s), and if required, TOEFL score reports, resume, and personal statement).